mscarey/legislice/docs/guides/downloading.rst

 validate each API request, and you should keep it secret as you would a password.

-There are several ways you can access your API token in Python.
+There are several ways for Python to access your API token.
 One way would be to simply define it as a Python string, like this:

 .. code:: ipython3